 The Continuous War Train is 3D animation by Ken Rinaldo, which is about the US’s obsession with military power, a central part of our economy.
 The dominance of our military-industrial complexes and our violent entertainment film industry are all used to sell and support the recruitment of young boys and girls to believe violence is a solution to political disagreements.

-The work starts innocently with a colorful train pulling conventional weapons along with new robotic and space arms, moving through a midwestern town.
+The work starts innocently with a colorful train pulling conventional weapons and new robotic and space arms, moving through a midwestern town.
 In this film, the screeching of train wheels devolve into the sounds of a woman screaming, machine-gun fire, and babies crying as the never-ending train pulls, Humvees, tanks, jets, rockets, missiles, and future space and robotic military technologies, all in the interest of “defense” and “security.”

-The train is slowly rumbling through a sleepy Midwestern town and here the real and the imagined are on parade, as sold by contemporary military companies, and bolstered by footage of first-person shooter games.
+The train is slowly rumbling through a sleepy Midwestern town, and here the real and the imagined are on parade, as sold by contemporary military companies and bolstered by footage of first-person shooter games.
 Sadly, shooter games are one primary recruitment tool for worldwide militaries.

 In this illusory world, all individuals seem to be THE hero.
 War is presented in an ironic and often heroic fashion.